What’s so complicated about learning how to make coffee?

 Of course, this is now changing.
 And rapidly.
 Everywhere you look, manufacturers are making machines ever more refined and finely tuned, with Jura coffee makers currently leading the way in this unmistakable leap in quality.

-This leap has made it possible that once watery coffee versions now taste full-bodied and multifaceted.
+This leap has made it possible that once-watery coffee approximations now taste full-bodied and multifaceted.
 The push-button principle is one of the biggest pros.
-Once you’ve set the machine up properly, you can draw successful coffee drinks until the drip tray cracks — but don’t, of course.
+Once you’ve set the machine up properly, you can make successful coffee drinks until the drip tray cracks — but don’t, of course.

 When it comes to choosing a roast, coffee from a super-automatic is best with classic flavors from the chocolate and cocoa side of things.
 You need a little more “oomph,” though, to balance out the compromise principle that comes from the interaction of the grinder and brew group.